Passing Time No. 1, 2017 (excerpt)

 Audio: Silent

 In my travels to Lake Manyara, Tanzania, I was struck by the relationship between man/woman, animal and land.
 While traditionally pastoral life is still maintained, it is being threatened by outside influences.
-Whether watching the migration of animal, observing the herdsmen graze their cattle, or seeing people walking towards their destination, I note a sense of harmony between man/woman, animal and land.
+Whether watching the migration of animal, observing the herdsmen graze their cattle, or seeing people walking towards their destination, there is a sense of harmony between man/woman, animal and land.

 The man is dressed in a red cape – he is holding a white bag.
 His stride and his footsteps seem to move in a continuous, even rhythm.
 Footstep upon footstep, he moves along.
-We do not feel that he is just wandering; he moves with certainty.
+We do not feel that he is just wandering, He moves with certainty – we believe he knows his destination, which we do not and will never know.
 We will never know his name or the content of his bag.
-We will never know anything about him except that for now he is making this journey and that he is walking towards a destination.
+We will never know anything about him except that for now he is making this journey, that he is walking towards a destination.